Skip to main content

 Ms Wendy Hannagan

-Wendy is a specialist English Language Learning (ELL) teacher with a Masters Degree in TESOL Leadership and a Post Graduate Diploma in Second Language Teaching.
-She is also an experienced classroom teacher and educator of more than 30 years, with a Bachelor of Education and a Diploma of Teaching.
+Wendy is a specialist English Language Learning (ELL) teacher with a Master’s Degree in TESOL Leadership and a Postgraduate Diploma in Second Language Teaching.
+She is also an experienced classroom teacher and educator of more than 30 years, with a Bachelor’s degree in Education and a Diploma in Teaching.

-Wendy has taught in international schools in South Korea, China and Russia as well as in NZ schools around the country, including many years in Wellington.
+Wendy has taught in international schools in South Korea, China, and Russia, as well as in NZ schools around the country, including many years in Wellington.
 She is an experienced IB educator and has been a workshop facilitator for second language learning.
-Wendy has learned 4 languages to varying degrees and considers herself internationally-minded and a global citizen.
+Wendy has learned four languages to varying degrees and considers herself internationally minded and a global citizen.

 “Language is a gift we give to our children.
 Remember to say what you mean, and mean what you say!”